asmodeus812/elearning/cracking-coding-interview/2-big-o-notation.md

 another input parameter, which is in play.
 The dependent arguments might also be indirectly connected to the input, and be a function of the input instead.

+`Big O allows us to describe how the run or space complexity scales, and not to measure absolute units of time or space.
+This is crucial to understand and grasp.`

 # Big theta and omega

-In academia, there is big O, big theta, and big omega.
+In academia, there is - big O, big theta, and big omega.
 Three different complexities describing different ranges of run times

--   big O - in academia that describes an upper bound on the run time.
+-   `big O` - in academia that describes an upper bound on the run time.
 Something prints values of an array of N items, can be described as O(N), but it could also be described as O(N^2), O(N^3), O(N^4).
 The printing is at least as fast as each of these run times, it will however never be less than, the lowest complexity run time, in the example above that is O(N).

--   big theta - is the same concept but for a lower bound.
-Where the inverse is true, meaning that an algorithm would not be slower/more than than O(N)
+-   `big theta` - is the same concept but for a lower bound.
+Where the inverse is true, meaning that an algorithm would not be slower than than O(N)

--   big omega - is when big O and big theta, give a tight bound on the run time, meaning when they converge to the same run time complexity.
+-   `big omega` - is when big O and big theta, give a tight bound on the run time, meaning when they converge to the same run time complexity.
 This is what the industry means by big O, and not the academic, big O, which only describes an upper boundary, as mentioned above.

+# Common complexities

+In practice we have the following 7 most commonly occurring complexities, each worse than the other, they are listed in order of the fastest to the slowest

+1. Constant - `O(1)` - array access
+2. Logarithmic - `O(log(n))` - binary search
+3. Linear - `O(N)` - array print
+4. N\*Logarithmic - `O(N \* log(n))` - quick sort
+5. Quadratic - `O(N^2)` - bubble sort
+6. Exponential - `O(2^N)` - Fibonacci sequence
+7. Factorial = `O(n!)` - string permutations

-# Best and worst run time
+# Best & worst

 Generally when talking best, worst and expected run times, in the industry we focus on the expected and worst, where usually the expected is the worst, or in